WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

     body(i).morisonElement.VME
     body(i).morisonElement.rgME

-One can additionally describe initial body displacement in the manner of a hydrodynamic body.
+Specify visualization options and initial displacement for a drag body as normal.

 In the case where only drag bodies are used, WEC-Sim does not read an ``*.h5`` file.
 Users must define these additional parameters to